Thailand Extradition Treaty and Proceedings

 Which countries have extradition treaties with Thailand?

-Currently, the following countries have extradition treaties with Thailand: the US, the UK, Canada, China, Belgium, Philippines, Indonesia, Laos, Cambodia, Malaysia, South Korea, Bangladesh, Fiji, and Australia.
+Currently, the following countries have extradition treaties with Thailand: the US, the UK, Canada, China, Belgium, The Philippines, Indonesia, Laos, Cambodia, Malaysia, South Korea, Bangladesh, Fiji, and Australia.

 What makes offences extraditable?